 An 8-bedroom, 12,900-square-foot Georgian estate for sale in Bethesda, MD

 About Bethesda, MD

 Bethesda, which covers about 13.2 square miles, is a census-assigned area northwest of the nation’s capital.
 In the 17th century, it was populated mostly by tobacco farmers.
 Bethesda remained a small village until 1890, when streetcars were first introduced.

-With rapid urbanization marking the early 20th century, Bethesda farmlands soon gave way to subdivisions.
+With rapid urbanization marking the early 20th century, Bethesda farmlands soon gave way to subdivisions and soon resulted into homes for sale in North Bethesda, MD.
 Marketed as an idyllic community for urban workers who needed respite from noise and pollution, Bethesda developed its first suburbs such as Woodmond, Battery Park, and Drummond.

 The far northern area of Rockville Pike became famous for its mansions and wealthy inhabitants.
 The Norwegian Royal Family once lived there when they were in exile during World War II.